pbogdan03/pbogdan03.github.io/_posts/2014-12-17-CSS-Skew-Axonometric.md

 ---
 layout: post
-title: CSS Skew Transform - Making Axonometric View
+title: CSS Skew Transform - Making an Axonometric View
 author: Bogdan
 excerpt: So yeah, skewing is a bit useless in my opinion, except....
 ---

 So yeah, skewing is a bit useless in my opinion, except....

-Axonometric view, maybe you know it from those modern illustrations, or from technical drawings, or from architectural drawings or from good ol' math class doodles.
+The axonometric view, maybe you know it from those modern illustrations, or from technical drawings, or from architectural drawings or from good ol' math class doodles.
 This type of rendering implies a 3D system of coordinates, like X,Y,Z and we will do it with some simple 2D manipulations using CSS transforms.